Waitman-bit/Waitman-bit/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello Word 👾!
 My name is Davi Waitman and I'm a Front-End Programmer, from Brazil</h2>

 ###